Al-Malyk/Election_Analysis/README.md

     - Diana DeGette recieved 73.8% of the votes which was 272,892 votes
     - and Raymon Anthony Doane recieved 3.1% of the votes with 11,606 to his name.

-    -The winner of the Election was:
+    - The winner of the Election was:
         - Diane DeGette recieved 73.8% of the votes making her the winner of this election

 ## CHALLENGE OVERVIEW